 The default encoding will be UTF-8 for databases created using sqlite3_open() or sqlite3_open_v2().
 The default encoding for databases created using sqlite3_open16() will be UTF-16 in the native byte order.

 Whether or not an error occurs when it is opened, resources associated with the database connection handle should be released by passing it to sqlite3_close() when it is no longer required.

 The sqlite3_open_v2() interface works like sqlite3_open() except that it accepts two additional parameters for additional control over the new database connection.
-The flags parameter to sqlite3_open_v2() can take one of the following three values, optionally combined with the SQLITE_OPEN_NOMUTEX, SQLITE_OPEN_FULLMUTEX, SQLITE_OPEN_SHAREDCACHE, SQLITE_OPEN_PRIVATECACHE, and/or SQLITE_OPEN_URI flags:
+The flags parameter to sqlite3_open_v2() must include, at a minimum, one of the following three flag combinations:

 The fourth parameter to sqlite3_open_v2() is the name of the sqlite3_vfs object that defines the operating system interface that the new database connection should use.
 If the fourth parameter is a NULL pointer then the default sqlite3_vfs object is used.